Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And he was also there with Tom Friedman, who spent much of his career based in Jerusalem.

-Tom Friedman is married to a woman who is a uh billionaire heiress of the singer machine sewing machine fortune.
+Tom Friedman is married to a woman who is a billionaire heiress of the singer machine sewing machine fortune.

-So he lives life as a billionaire.
+So he goes to life as a billionaire.

 He's been as dedicated to Israel, probably the single most influential pro-Israel media figure for the last several decades.

-The only other exception possibly being Jeffrey Goldberg, who's the editor in chief of the Atlantic, who, by the way, despite being an American citizen, went and volunteered to work for the IDF, Jeffrey Goldberg did, and worked in one of those dungeons where they keep Palestinians.
+The only other exception possibly being Jeffrey Goldberg, who's the editor-in-chief of The Atlantic, who, by the way, despite being an American citizen, went and volunteered to work for the IDF, Jeffrey Goldberg did, and worked in one of those dungeons where they keep Palestinians.

 Jeffrey Goldberg actually worked there as a prison guard.

-Bill Maher, Van Jones, and Tom Friedman of the New York Times, all talking about Israel.
+So, this was the very diverse viewpoint, diverse panel: Bill Maher, Van Jones, and Tom Friedman of the New York Times, all talking about Israel.

 And Van Jones and Bill Maher were kind of having a debate about whether Americans are becoming more pro-Palestinian and more opposed to Israel because of DEI indoctrination by left-wing colleges, or whether it's for some other cause.